blurlzy/zl-blog/README.md

 # ZL Blog
 A simple and minimalist blog site designed for a clean reading experience.
-It includes an admin portal that allows administrators to manage blogs and comments efficiently.
+It includes an admin portal that allows administrators to create, edit, publish and delete blogs efficiently.

 Frontend: Developed using Angular 19 for a modern and responsive UI.